T145/traveling-salesman/README.md

 The pseudocode for the whole algorithm is as follows:

-    solution = new list
-    collisions = new list

-    // init solution
+    init solution

-    // sort solution
+    sort solution

-    // be sure we have the shortest path, and remove any collisions for future calculation
+    be sure we have the shortest path, and remove any collisions for future calculation

-    if we have collisions
-    // find the best places to put them
+    if we have collisions then find the best places to put them

 ## Results